djcard/coldboxExistingCode/README.md

 ## Installation
 1. install coldbox-existing-code-blog
 2. Set up the mycode site by simply typing `server start` from that folder.
 3. Set up the Coldbox site by simply typing `install` then `server start` from that folder.
+4. Go to http://myco.local/myco to get started.